Chaco Province: History

 The area was originally inhabited by various hunter-gatherers speaking languages from the Mataco-Guaicru family.
 Native tribes including the Toba, and Wichí survive in the region and have important communities in this province as well as in Formosa Province.

 In 1576, the governor of a province in Northern Argentina commissioned the military to search for a huge mass of iron, which he had heard that natives used for their weapons.
 The natives called the area Heavenly Fields, which was translated into Spanish as Campo del Cielo.
 This area is now a protected region situated on the border between the provinces of Chaco and Santiago del Estero where a group of iron meteorites fell in a Holocene impact event some four to five thousand years ago.
 In 2015, Police arrested four alleged smugglers trying to steal over a ton of legally protected meteoric iron.

 The first European settlement was founded by Spanish conquistador Alonso de Vera y Aragón, in 1585, and was called Concepción de Nuestra Señora.
 It was abandoned in 1632.
 During its existence, it was one of the most important cities in the region, but attacks from local Indians forced the residents to leave.
 In the 17th century, the San Fernando del Río Negro Jesuit mission was founded in the area of the modern-day city of Resistencia, but it was abandoned fifteen years later.

 The Gran Chaco region remained largely unexplored, and uninhabited, by either Europeans or Argentines until the late 19th century, after numerous confrontations between Argentina and Paraguay during the War of the Triple Alliance.
 San Fernando was re-established as a military outpost, and was renamed Resistencia in 1876.

 The Territorio Nacional del Gran Chaco was established in 1872.
 This territory, which included the current Formosa Province and lands presently inside Paraguay, was superseded by Territorio Nacional del Chaco upon its administrative division, in 1884.

 20th century

 Between the end of the nineteenth and the first decades of the twentieth centuries, the province received a variety of immigrants, among them Volga Germans and Mennonites from Russia, Germany, and Canada.
 They, alongside other immigrants, transformed Chaco into a productive farming region known for its dairy and beef production.

 Political structure

-In 1951 the territory became a province, and its name was changed to Provincia Presidente Perón.
+In 1951, the territory became a province; further, its name was changed to Provincia Presidente Perón.
 The province was renamed again in 1955 when the government of President Juan Perón was overthrown, returning to the historical name of Chaco.
 Chaco voters, however, continued to support Peronist candidates in subsequent elections, notably Deolindo Bittel whose three terms as governor in the 1960s and 1970s were each cut short by military intervention.
 Bitell subsequently ran for vice-president in the 1983 Argentine Presidential elections and later served as mayor of the provincial capital, Resistencia.